chika-12/alx-low_level_programming/README.md

-This repository contains other directories that contains C_source files
+This repository contains other directories that contains C_source files.
+ALX projects